- Quiroz, Yakeel, PhD;

 - Oral sessions are comprised f six presentations per oral session and are grouped by the Program Committee Chair

-- Accepted oral presentations will be scheduled for either day of the Symposium
+- Accepted oral presentations will be scheduled for April 27, 2019

 - Submitted oral presentation abstracts that are not selected may be considered for a poster presentation